aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/sevenzip-compression/create-sevenzip-entry/_index.md

 ### Step 4: Verify the Archive (Optional)

 After the program runs, navigate to the folder containing `archive.7z` and try opening it with a 7‑zip client.
 You should be prompted for a password if you added encryption in Step 2.
+This step also lets you **verify 7z password** handling.

 ## Common Issues & Solutions